Sydney Olympic Park metro station

-Sydney Olympic Park metro station is a proposed station on the Sydney Metro West that will serve Sydney Olympic Park.
+Sydney Olympic Park metro station is a planned underground Sydney Metro station that will be located on the Sydney Metro West line.
+It will serve the suburb of Sydney Olympic Park.
 It is to be built between Herb Elliot Avenue and Figtree Drive, to the south of the existing Olympic Park railway station.
 The main station entrance will be between Herb Elliot Avenue and Figtree Drive, with a second entry off Dawn Fraser Avenue.
 It is scheduled to open with the rest of the line in 2032.

+Design

+The station itself will feature a Spanish solution platform design, with it having platforms on both sides of the trains allowing for boarding on one side and alighting on the other side.
+These will create increased capacity during large events, having a similar platform solution to the existing train station.